-or at least the first half of 2021, the stock market has generally been on an upward trend.
-But economic, political and pandemic uncertainty could cause volatility to resume.
-Such uncertainty also makes tax planning for investments challenging.
-Tax treatment of investments varies dramatically based on factors such as type of investment, type of income it produces, how long you've held it and whether any special limitations or breaks apply.
+The ins and outs of tax planning for investments

+ax treatment of investments varies dramatically based on factors such as type of investment, type of income it produces, how long you've held it and whether any special limitations or breaks apply.
+And higher-income taxpayers generally face higher tax rates on their investment income.

-And there are many additional factors to evaluate before deciding whether to sell or hold an investment, such as investment goals, time horizon, risk tolerance, factors related to the investment itself, fees and charges that apply to buying and selling securities, and your need for cash.
-But taxes are still important to consider if you want to prevent them from eroding your returns.
+But there are many additional factors to evaluate before deciding whether to sell or hold an investment, such as investment goals, time horizon, risk tolerance, factors related to the investment itself, fees and charges that apply to buying and selling securities, and your need for cash.
+Nevertheless, taxes are still important to consider.